EmissaryOfToddHoward/Emberlyn-Dungeon-Buddy/README.md

 `/lfgstats` - check total groups created, groups created in the last 24h, 7d, 30d & also the most popular dungeons for each key range.

+Rep System added including Mentorship and Sociability thanks

+`/thank` thanks a use may only be used once per target user per day.

+`/checkthanks` checks a users thanks if no user is selected checks yours.

+`/leaderboard` shows a thanks leaderboard (all, mentorship, Sociability).

+`/clear` admin only used to remove chat messages

 ## License

 This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).